exercism/javascript/concepts/null-undefined/introduction.md

 ## Nullish Coalescing

-Often times there are situations where you want to apply a default value in case a variable is null or undefined (but only then).
+There are situations where you want to apply a default value in case a variable is null or undefined (but only then).
 To address this, the nullish coalescing operator `??` was introduced in 2020.
 It returns the right-hand side operand only when the left-hand side operand is `null` or `undefined`.
 Otherwise the left-hand side operand is returned.